awilliams-atx/faceplace/README.md

 The notifications appear in the navbar instantaneously.
 The number of new notifications is displayed inside an attention-grabbing red rectangle.
 Five notifications are loaded on page load, but more can be loaded via SQL pagination by clicking *Load more notifications* until there are no more to be loaded.

+Clicking on a notification navigates to the timeline of either the timeline that was being visited when the post was created or the timeline of the author.
+Next, the window scrolls down to the post, and an animation is fired on the post head to improve visibility.
+The comment form is focused to improve UX.

 #### Watching a post

 In order to send out notifications via websockets, each post adds rows into a `watchings` join table connecting users to the post.
-By default, the post author, all commenters, all tagged friends, and the owner of the timeline where the post was submitted are included.
+By default, the post author, all tagged friends, and the owner of the timeline where the post was submitted are included.
+Commenting on a post makes the commenter a `watcher`.

 **In the future** I would like to implement *unwatching* a post in order to stop receiving notifications.